kyma-project/telemetry-manager/docs/user/integration/loki/README.md

 1. Optionally, adjust the ConfigMap: You can change the label field to change the name of the tab.
 If you want to move it to another category, change the category tab.

-1. Apply the ConfigMap, and go to Kyma Dashboard.
+1. Apply the ConfigMap, and go to Kyma dashboard.
 Under the Observability section, you should see a link to the newly exposed Grafana.
 If you already have a busola-config, merge it with the existing one:

    ```bash
    kubectl apply -f dashboard-configmap.yaml
    ```

-## Clean up
+## Clean Up

 1. To remove the installation from the cluster, run: